manbearshark/ConversationRelay-LiveChat-Bedrock-Fargate/README.md

 ### Configure your Twilio voice webhook endpoint

 Take Output from the stack called "TwimlAPI" and assign it to the Webhook for Voice handler for their desired phone number.
+The voice handler will direct any inbound call to first call your application to return the TwiML needed to spin up a ConversationRelay session.
+The TwiML returned can be dynamically generated for each session allowing you to customize every user experience.
+The TwiML starts the ConversationRelay session which connects the call to your application via websocket connection enabling speech-to-text to connect to your application and LLM and stream back text to be converted to speech for the caller.

-### Load the application prompts and user profiles into Dynamo DB
+### Load the application prompts and user profiles into DynamoDB

+To allow you to quickly experiment with use cases, all configuration details are stored as items in the DynamoDB table.
+The commands below allow you to upload some default/sample "use cases" but you can easily modify these to your own needs.
+Note that the prompt, LLM Model, and configuration details for ConversationRelay (SST & TTS provider, language, voice) are all available to be set per use case and then modified dynamically per session.

 `aws dynamodb put-item --table-name CR-AWS-BEDROCK-ConversationRelayAppDatabase --item "$(node ./configuration/dynamo-loaders/restaurantOrderingUseCase.mjs | cat)"`